BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Breaking down the 3Vs of big data
+Breaking down the Vs of big data

-Data may also exist in a wide variety of file types, including structured data, such as SQL database stores; unstructured data, such as document files; or streaming data from sensors.
-Further, big data may involve multiple, simultaneous data sources, which may not otherwise be integrated.
+Big data also encompasses a wide variety of data types, including structured data in SQL databases and data warehouses, unstructured data, such as text and document files held in Hadoop clusters, or NoSQL systems, and semi-structured data, such as web server logs or streaming data from sensors.
+Further, big data includes multiple, simultaneous data sources, which may not otherwise be integrated.
 For example, a big data analytics project may attempt to gauge a product's success and future sales by correlating past sales data, return data and online buyer review data for that product.

 The human side of big data analytics